geosolutions-it/doc-cread/sysadmin/source/hub/maintaining/configuration.rst

 `configuration file <CKAN configuration file>`_ or via `Environment variables`_).

 A limited number of configuration options can also be edited during runtime.
-This can be done on the :ref:`administration interface <admin page>` or using the :py:func:`~ckan.logic.action.update.config_option_update` API action.
-Only :doc:`sysadmins </sysadmin-guide>` can edit these runtime-editable configuration options.
+This can be done on the *administration interface* or using the :py:func:`~ckan.logic.action.update.config_option_update` API action.
+Only sysadmins can edit these runtime-editable configuration options.
 Changes made to these configuration options will be stored on the database and persisted when the server is restarted.

 Extensions can add (or remove) configuration options to the ones that can be edited at runtime.
-For more details on how to this check :doc:`/extensions/remote-config-update`.
+For more details on how to this check :doc:`../extensions/guide/remote-config-update`.